-Another way to apply Epsom salt to palm trees is to mix it with potassium sulfate – another important compound for the health and maintenance of palm trees.
+Another way how to apply Epsom salts to palm trees is to mix it with potassium sulfate – another important compound for the health and maintenance of palm trees.
 For this method, place Epsom salt in a plastic zip bag.
 Break up the crystals by rolling over the top with a rolling pin.

 Place potassium sulfate in a zip bag and do the same thing.
 Then, sprinkle the contents of both bags around the root zone of the palm tree and water it well to dissolve the compounds into the soil.

 Top Tip: to make life easier, instead of carrying around everything you need just grab a garden cart.

 Another way to incorporate Epsom salt into palm tree fertilizer is by following the next steps:

 - Mix Epsom salt with beer, water, and ammonia: combine ½ a can of beer, 1 cup of water, and ¼ cup of ammonia

 - Stir the ingredients together thoroughly to dissolve the Epsom salt before applying the fertilizer.